aprilsourz/AF-fullstack-project-frontend2/README.md

 requests were returning the right JSON.
 I tested my ajax requests in the console before I worked on rednering the JSON on the page.

-I seperated the three main pages into handle bars templates and wrote functions to swap them in and out at the right times.
-Thats how I created the UI.
+I seperated the three main pages into handlebars templates and wrote functions to swap them in and out at the right times.
-In a previous project I used jQuery .show and .hide methods for my UI.
+In a previous project I used a the jQuery .show and .hide methods for the UI.
-Handlebars made my life a lot easier, its a much cleaner and more effective way to swap DOM elements in and out of view.
+Handlebars proved to be a much cleaner way to swap DOM elements in and out of view.

-I wanted to implement a feature that would close an edit form when the user clicked anywhere outside of it.
-I wasn't able to come up with a solution.
-I didn't have any console errors to work with and it was hard to keep track of all the DOM mutation that was occurring.

 ## For Future Iterations
 - Todo list for each day of the week
-- Color attribute for todo items
-- Importance attribute for todo items
+- Colors for todo items
-- Style the app
-- Close open edit form when user clicks outside